Can Large Language Models Serve as Data Analysts? A Multi-Agent Assisted Approach for Qualitative Data Analysis: Introduction

-In the domain of qualitative data analysis in SE, LLMs play an important role.
-LLMs can significantly benefit qualitative data analysis by automating the extraction and interpretation of insights from large volumes of text data \cite{xiao2023supporting}.
+In the domain of qualitative data analysis in empirical SE, LLMs can also play an important role\cite{xiao2023supporting}.
+LLMs can automate the extraction and interpretation of large volumes of text data \cite{xiao2023supporting}.
 For instance, the traditional approach to data analysis is highly dependent on human expertise, which consumes more time and human effort.
-Qualitative data analysis is significantly reliant on primary data in the form of unstructured text or recordings from interviews.
-Software tools commonly employed for this purpose include MAXQDA \cite{kuckartz2019analyzing}, Nvivo \cite{hilal2013using}, Atlas.ti \cite{smit2002atlas}, Dedoose \cite{salmona2019qualitative}, WebQDA \cite{costa2018webqda} , and QDAMiner \cite{rietz2021cody}.
-However, these qualitative data analysis tools require significant human input.
-They facilitate analysis but don't eliminate the need for manual coding, interpretation, and decision-making by researchers.
-This can be time-consuming and requires a high level of expertise.
+Qualitative data analysis is dependent on primary data in the form of unstructured text or recordings from interviews.
+Software systems commonly employed for this purpose include MAXQDA \cite{kuckartz2019analyzing}, Nvivo \cite{hilal2013using}, Atlas.ti \cite{smit2002atlas}, Dedoose \cite{salmona2019qualitative}, WebQDA \cite{costa2018webqda} , and QDAMiner \cite{rietz2021cody}.
+However, these systems require human input, where researchers manually perform coding, interpret text, and make decisions.
+This process is time-consuming and requires a highly specific skill set and expertise to ensure the rigor of data analysis.